 Recipe FAQs

-Store these dairy-free brownies in an airtight container on the counter for up to 4 days.
+Store these vegan gluten-free brownies in an airtight container on the counter for up to 4 days.
 Allow the brownies to cool completely before storing to maintain the shiny top and crisp edges!
+They can also be stored in the freezer for up to 3 months.

 Milk is not a necessary brownie ingredient.
 Delicious brownies can be made with water instead of milk, and with oil instead of butter for dairy-free.

-Looking for more delicious dessert recipes without dairy?
-Try these fan favorites:
+Looking for more delicious dessert recipes without dairy like these no butter brownies?
+Check these out:

 Love this recipe?
-Please leave a 5-star 🌟🌟🌟🌟🌟 rating in the recipe card or comment section below.
+Please leave a 5-star ๐๐๐๐๐ rating in the comment section below.
 Thank you!

 Ingredients